JoelGRod/WebServer/README.md

 ## WebServer

-* Basic WebServer using NodeJs and Express
+* Basic WebServer using NodeJs, TypeScript and Express.